Austin Barnes Player Props: Dodgers vs. Rockies

 Rockies Pitching Rankings

-- The Rockies have a 5.50 team ERA that ranks 29th among all league pitching staffs.
+- The Rockies have the 29th-ranked team ERA among all league pitching staffs (5.47).

-- The Rockies give up the third-most home runs in baseball (164 total, 1.4 per game).
+- Rockies pitchers combine to surrender the third-most home runs in baseball (165 total, 1.4 per game).

-- The Rockies are sending Blach (1-1) to make his fourth start of the season.
-He is 1-1 with a 4.85 ERA and 11 strikeouts through 26 2/3 innings pitched.
+- Lambert gets the start for the Rockies, his sixth of the season.
+He is 2-3 with a 5.57 ERA and 47 strikeouts in 53 1/3 innings pitched.

-- The left-hander's most recent appearance came on Saturday against the St. Louis Cardinals, when he went 4 2/3 innings, surrendering four earned runs while allowing eight hits.
+- In his most recent appearance on Tuesday, the righty tossed 3 2/3 innings against the Milwaukee Brewers, giving up five earned runs while surrendering four hits.

-- In 10 games this season, the 32-year-old has a 4.85 ERA and 3.8 strikeouts per nine innings, while giving up a batting average of .343 to opposing batters.
+- In 19 games this season, the 26-year-old has amassed an ERA of 5.57, with 7.9 strikeouts per nine innings.
+Opponents are hitting .267 against him.

 © 2023 Data Skrive.
 All rights reserved.